jdart/ElasticSearchProcessWire/README.md

 ### Synchonizing Page Data with ElasticSearch

-When pages are saved, deleted, trashed, and restored ElasticSearch will be notified accordinly, so after you've clicked "Index All Pages" you shouldn't need to think about it again.
+When pages are saved, deleted, trashed, and restored ElasticSearch will be notified accordingly, so after you've clicked "Index All Pages" you shouldn't need to think about it again.

 ## What gets searched?